Struct neko::pty::Display

 fn save_position(&mut self)

-save a position in the variable 'save_position' to get
+The method save_position save a position in the variable 'save_position' to get

 restored with self.restore_position() described right after.